 How socially-constructed race, class, gender, and sexuality roles influence the lives of women and men in the United States.
 Similarities and differences between and among forms of oppression and ways in which issues of race, class, gender, and sexuality intersect.
 Public policies related to these issues.
 Strategies for coalition-building and redefining differences.
 Participation in a service project.
-This course satisfies

-Participation in a service project.
 This course satisfies the proficiency requirement for Ethical Reasoning in the disciplines.